Does your dog have a hidden risk of pneumonia — but you don’t know it?

 - Greedy eaters

 The laryngeal nerve can become damaged by innocuous things, such as a dog pulling hard on a collar or being jerked harshly on the neck.
-(A good argument for wearing a harness rather than a collar!)
+(This is a good argument for wearing a harness rather than a collar.)

 - Labrador Retrievers